translatio-io/new-plugin/src/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Make your website multilingual ready with ease using live translation or support for a full translation cycle, with machine translation integration.
+Make your website multilingual ready at ease with live translation or with support of full translation cycle, with machine translation integration.

 == Description ==

-Translatio is an open source tool for internationalization and localization of WordPress based websites.
-Translatio provides two translation workflows:
+Translatio Plugin is an open source tool for internationalization and localization of Wordpress based websites.
+Translatio Plugin provides two translation workflows:

 * Live Translation workflow
 * Full Professional Translation workflow

-Live translation workflow provides instant translation using the Google Translate engine.
-Configure the extra languages you want to support through the interface and save.
+Live translation workflow provides instant translation based on Google Translate engine.
+Simply configure the extra languages you want to support through the intutuive setup interface and save, then you are done.

-Full Professional workflow provides more control and higher translation quality.
-The workflow involves extracting the text for translation, translating and integrating this back into WordPress.
-Translatio stores your translations locally in WordPress for proof reading, editing and final publication.
-You can also intergrate a machine translation application of your choice to prepare your contents, then leverage a fully featured translation editor of your choice.
+Full Professional workflow provides more control and higher translation quality, which involves extracting the text for translation, translating and integrating back into Wordpress.
+More specifically Translatio plugin hosts your translations locally for proof reading, editing and final publication.
+You can intergrate machine translation of your choice to prepare your contents, then leveraging fully featured translation editor with any 3rd party translation agencies.

-Translatio provides multiple ways to handle different development phases of the WordPress websites with intuitive and easy to use interfaces, some features include:
+Translatio Plugin provides multiple ways to handle different development phases of the Wordpress websites with intuitive and easy to use interfaces, some features include:

 * Live Translation powered by Google Translate
-* Support for Taxonomies translation, including Categories and Tags
+* Support Taxonomies translation, including Categories, Tags
-* Support for WooCommerce
+* Support Woo Commerce
-* Translations kept locally in your personal WordPress instance for proof reading, editing and publishing
+* Full cycle to keep translation locally for proof read, edit and publish.
-* Support for Search Engeine Optimizaion/SEO URL
+* Support Search Engeine Optimizaion/SEO URL
-* Support for the new block Gutenberg editor and classic editor
+* Support new block Gutenberg editor and classic editor.
-* Support for Google Translate integration with editing capability
+* Support Google Translate integration with editing capability
-* Language switcher placement options:
+* Language switcher based on
   * Draggable floating meanu
   * Sidebar widget
   * Along with title or description
   * With any page or post
-* Language switcher can bet setup to use the language name or country flags
+* Language switcher is in language name or flags
 * Detect browser language setting
 * Support browser cookie
 * Premium service available